Gilda Rojas will undoubtedly go down as one of the greatest scorers in the history of Calistoga High.

 And with all the buildup surrounding that game, Cruz admitted he had completely forgotten about Rojas’ encroaching accomplishment.

 “I had it in mind beginning of the year because I knew she was getting close,” he said.
 “But with Laytonville, first place, focusing on challenging for the league title, I totally forgot.
-To be honest with you, (last) Sunday I went back and thought, ‘Oh my god, I think she went over.’
+To be honest with you, (two Sundays ago) I went back and thought, ‘Oh my god, I think she went over.’
 Luckily she had a bad game against Laytonville.”

 “Bad game” is debatable.
 Rojas finished with a game-high 16 points, five rebounds and four steals.
 This season, she’s scoring 17.9 points per game and leads the team in assists.